SambhaviPD/Colab-Notebooks/README.md

 # Colab-Notebooks
-This repo is a collection of Colab notebooks related to Machine Learning.
+This repo is a collection of Colab/Kaggle notebooks related to Machine Learning.